acarlson99/risp/README.md

 - Lexical scoping.
 - Mutual recursion.

-The language does not implement some features that lisps usually have, such as macros, quasiquotes and closures.
+The language does not currently implement some features that lisps usually have, such as macros, quasiquotes and closures.

 Type `(help)` for more information when inside the REPL.